19bleh/Hugyaw/README.md

 # Hugyaw

 The Hugyaw project is a website designed to celebrate and preserve the rich cultural heritage of the respective municipalities of the creators.
 This platform enables users to engage with the festival by selecting a municipality, submitting their feedback, and viewing feedback from others.
 Additionally, users can have fun by answering a quiz about the festivals.
-The application also features an admin dashboard that allows administrators to efficiently manage quiz questions, feedback, users, and scores, ensuring a seamless and interactive festival experience for all participants.
+The application also features an admin dashboard that allows administrators to efficiently manage quiz questions, feedback, users, and scores, ensuring a seamless and interactive experience for all users.

 ## Features